 When discussing security of Linux as compared to Windows or Mac, I don't like the fact that people usually bring the point of less market share of linux on desktop (which means less incentive for malware developer).
+Does that mean Linux would be almost as insecure as the others (especially windows) if it had that market share?

 I don't know about macOS but Microsoft's Shared Source initiative as far as I know allows cybersecurity researchers to look at Windows source code to find vulnerabilities.